Oghma-Infinium/Vagabond/README.md

 - A: I won't change the grass.
 - Q: I enter block every time I attack without pressing block?
 What happened?
 - A: You likely entered menu/console while blocking or pressed block during loading screen.
 Simply tap block couple times to fix it.
 If this bug occurs in any other situation then report it to me.

+## Known Issues
+- Some tree lods glowing at night.
+Will investigate when I redo LODs.

 ## Contact